 An Instance of Financial Powers of Attorney

-Mark is planning an extended stay overseas that is going to last for 2 or more years but has ongoing financial responsibilities associated to property and investments back at home.
-Mark creates a financial power of attorney and assigns POA to his brother, who is going to remain in back home and carry out associated financial dealings.
-These compromises writing checks and signing vital documents associated to the investments and property.
+Mark is planning an extended stay overseas.
+His trip is going to last for 2 or more years but has ongoing financial responsibilities associated with property and investments back at home.
+Mark creates a financial power of attorney and assigns POA to his brother, who is going to remain back home and carry out associated financial dealings.
+These comprise of writing checks and signing vital documents related to the investments and property.

 Hayes, A. (2021, May 19).
 Financial power of attorney.
 Retrieved June 23, 2021, from https://www.investopedia.com/terms/f/financial-power-attorney.asp